 There are many forms of local transportation such as jeepneys, buses and vans which depart every hour to the town of Aborlan or to the next town Narra.

-There are ATM’s & Western Union transfers available in the town of Nara which is about 30 minutes away by car.
+Further, you’ll find ATM’s & Western Union transfers available in the town of Nara, which is about 30 minutes away by car.
 Here, you can also find all necessary amenities.

 Activities & Events